 Common Cause New York will continue to update this page with resources and more information as New York’s response to this crisis evolves.

 We remain laser focused on ensuring our democracy continues to function and that our 2020 elections can be held safely and securely.
 We’ve released a comprehensive plan in our latest white paper, New York’s Democracy Doesn’t Pause: How Our Elections Can Proceed During a Pandemic, that outlines how we can adapt and hold our elections safely without disenfranchising New York voters.
 Our advocacy has been successful, here’s what we’ve won for New Yorkers so far:

-We’re also demanding the Executive branch and state government remain open & accountable to all New Yorkers by adopting the use of technology that will allow for transparency and citizen oversight.
+We’re also demanding the Executive branch and state legislature remain open & accountable to all New Yorkers by adopting the use of technology that will allow for transparency and citizen oversight.
 Read more here.

 We are hosting a series of virtual town halls to keep you updated on our work and answer your questions.

 Sign up below to receive updates on upcoming events and learn more about how we are ensuring our government remains transparent, functional, and responsive!